Three Rivers Provider Network Home Health in SW Fort Worth/Burleson, TX

 Joint Commission Accreditation

 BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
 Joint Commission Accreditation is a rigorous, independent evaluation of clinical quality and organizational safety.
 Many insurance payers — including TRPN-affiliated plans — prefer or require Joint Commission Accredited providers.
-This accreditation means that every clinical process, from care plan development to medication administration to infection control, meets nationally recognized quality benchmarks.
+This accreditation means every clinical process, from care plan development to medication administration to infection control, meets nationally recognized quality benchmarks.

 RN-Led Care Model